Thanks for signing up!

 You can follow The Dean's Report on Twitter @thedeansreport.

 The Dean's Report is a website dedicated to giving you an honest-and sometimes comedic-view of the issues of the day-from politics to pop culture.
-The Dean's Report is neither left nor right - neither Democrat nor Republican.
-It simply strives to be an honest assessment of the issues facing the world.

 We all know the name of Sergeant Robert Bales--the US soldier accused of killing sixteen civilians in Afghanistan.
 We know he's 38 years old and married with two children.
 We've heard him described as "happy-go-lucky," and as a former high school football player who volunteered his time with special needs children.